Adjusting to Life with a New Ileostomy

 gentlejohn

-I too had colectomy ileostomy and got home down 20#.
-I was hungry and initially ate 2 breakfasts.
-I started looking for 1,000 calorie meals.
+I too had a colectomy and ileostomy and got home down 20#.
+I was hungry and initially ate two breakfasts.
+I started looking for 1,000-calorie meals.
 That changed.
-Now after gaining 20# I am watching how much I eat.
+Now, after gaining 20#, I am watching how much I eat.
 Your colectomy will give you a new life.
 There are many things you need to learn about ostomy management.
 There are a lot of people who can help you.
 The enterostomal nurses will be your best friend.

 Be very careful about eating.
 Fluids are important.
 There is a lot of literature emphasizing eating slowly and chewing well.
-Do not overindulge in foods that can get stuck in your ileostomy or you will end up in the ER with someone irrigating your stoma.
-I have found for me that almost any food can be eaten as long as it is well chewed and not taken in large amounts.
-For example, if you eat a large bag of popcorn, nuts, or high-fiber foods all at once, it could be a problem.
+Do not overindulge in foods that can get stuck in your ileostomy, or you will end up in the ER with someone irrigating your stoma.
+I have found that almost any food can be eaten as long as it is well chewed and not taken in large amounts.
+Example: if you eat a large bag of popcorn, nuts, or high-fiber foods all at once, it could be a problem.
 Good luck.

 Danno